 In 2015 we started to fence off the park in stages as we built the site.
 We realise this isn’t a popular decision for a number of park users and wanted to explain why this happens.

 In previous years the Pride Festival site would be built whilst the park was completely open, this became dangerous with children running around vehicles and people playing football whilst large structures were being built.
 Pride take safety very seriously so we worked with the council and our safety team to develop a staggered closure which created safe areas for park users and safe working areas.

-The south east end of the park including the basketball courts, Children’s Playground, tennis courts, bowling green, rose garden is open.
-There will be fencing going up but you will still be able to use these areas.
+Wednesday 1 August: 18:00 GREEN area will be closed to the public.
+Re-open at 8am Wednesday 8 August.
+The south east end of the park including the basketball courts, children’s playground, tennis courts, bowling green, rose garden will be open.
+There will be fencing going up but areas still in use.

-After the event the team work really hard to get the park open and back to full use as soon as possible and we reverse the phases opening the Children’s playground first ready for use on Sunday morning with the GREEN area being open by Monday morning.
+After the event, the team work really hard to get the park open and back to full use as soon as possible and we reverse the phases.
+We will be opening the children’s playground, tennis courts and wildflower garden ready for use on Sunday morning.

 You can see the dates and times of restricted park access during Pride week on the above map.